Brain training relieves children's migraines

 These headaches can make it hard to simply be a kid.
 Aside from keeping a child out of school and from participating in after-school or weekend activities, migraines can also lead to anxiety, because the child is constantly aware that a migraine attack could happen at any time.

 Migraine headaches are particularly hard to diagnose in children because the symptoms are common to other conditions.
-And when they are diagnosed, healthcare providers (HCPs) usually prescribe medication designed for other purposes, such as antidepressants and antiepileptics.
-The only FDA-approved preventive migraine medication for children aged 12 to 17 is topiramate (Topamax), although evidence of its efficacy, when used alone, is limited.
+When they are diagnosed, the first-line treatment is usually ibuprofen.
+Healthcare providers (HCPs) may also prescribe medication designed for other purposes, such as antidepressants and anti-epileptics.
+Topiramate is an FDA-approved preventive migraine medication for children aged 12 to 17, although evidence of its effectiveness when used alone is limited.
+In 2025, the FDA approved another drug for preventing episodic migraines in children between 6 and 17 years old, called fremanezumab.

 Mind over migraines